 On the same day, on November 9, the Public Defender of Georgia, made a special statement saying the municipality’s request “went beyond the provisions of the law”.
 She called on the law enforcement agencies and the municipality to refrain from restricting the freedom of assembly with arguments that are “artificial and not in keeping with the law” .

-This has followed on an incident on October 26, which saw Saralidze arrested and tried for resisting a police officer, who was preventing him from striking a tent to protect himself against the elements.
+This has followed on an incident on October 26, which saw Saralidze arrested and tried for resisting a police officer, who was preventing him from erecting a tent to protect himself against the elements.

 Georgia’s human rights watchdogs have emphatically protested the authorities preventing the protesters from installing the tents, arguing that this was a protected right under the current legislation.